sidaroz/journaling-project/README.md

 ### Wins

 - Inserting Giphy API into client and being able to respond with gifs as comments.
-  -Being able to push comments into the API from frontend to then pull them back when the webpage is refreshed.
+- Being able to push new data into the API and fetch data back to the client when webpage is refreshed.

 ### Challenges

-- Had difficulty in the beginning with linking our api to our client website
+- Had difficulty in the beginning with linking our api to our client website.
-- Our emoji counter was only linked to one particular emoji and we didn't know how to
+- Our emoji counter was only linked to one particular emoji and we didn't know how to change counter for all 3 emojis.